RegestaItalia/pdf_split_rotate/scripts/folder_cleanup/README.md

 - Verify folder paths exist and are accessible
 - Check that timestamp patterns match your filename formats
 - Adjust folder size thresholds if cleanup is being skipped unexpectedly
+- Monitor disk space and emergency cleanup triggers in logs
+- Verify time offset compensation if log timestamps appear incorrect
+- Check Task Scheduler for task execution history and errors

+**Common Issues:**
+- **Files not being deleted**: Check if folder size is below threshold or timestamps don't match patterns
+- **Emergency cleanup not triggering**: Verify disk space thresholds and drive letter detection
+- **Timestamp parsing errors**: Use `-TestConfig` to validate patterns against your filenames
+- **Time zone issues**: Adjust `$TimestampOffsetHours` if log timestamps are offset from system time

 ---